goosva/CalorieApp/README.md

 # CalorieApp
-This is meant to be a calorie tracking app that has barcode scanning capabilities.
+This project is meant to test ChatGPT and other LLM's coding capabilities.
+I will be creating a website that will allow the user to track calories.
+This project will attempt to incorporate barcode scanning capabilities.
 In addition this app will have an avatar that progresses as the user progresses.